 In other words, if you over-commit and solely focus on pleasing others, you will inevitably run into the ground.
 Once your body and mind start giving up, the only way to recover is to take a break — potentially a very long one.
 If you try to push through it, you will only worsen it, and healing will take much longer.

-Recognising the signs of burnout or that your mental health is struggling before it reaches the point of boiling over is crucial.
+It is crucial to recognize the signs of burnout or that your mental health is struggling before it reaches the point of boiling over.
 If you address your needs early on, you can prevent breakdowns and more efficiently manage your stress as you go.

 - Constant exhaustion;